AngleProtocol/angle-docs/guides/app-guides/univ3-lp.md

 ### Uniswap V3 pools

 Then, for each Uniswap V3 pools, a specific formula is applied to each swap to see who was providing liquidity and how much.
-Then, at the end of the week, the numbers are computed by an [off-chain script](https://gist.github.com/Picodes/0b738ec92f7bd72ec6e77ffdf5d1c5e2) to form a specific distribution of rewards within each pool.
+Then, at the end of the week, the specific distribution of rewards within each pool is computed by an [off-chain script](https://gist.github.com/Picodes/0b738ec92f7bd72ec6e77ffdf5d1c5e2).

 The merkle root (i.e. summary) of the distribution is then uploaded on-chain once every week, and every LP can claim their ANGLE rewards.

-One big difference is that LPs can now provide liquidity on any range they want, and any Uniswap liquidity manager can be integrated.
+One big difference with the previous incentives mechanism relying on wrapped UniswapV3 positions into ERC20 is that LPs can now provide liquidity on any range they want, and any Uniswap liquidity manager can be integrated.

 For example, a tight range will virtually provide more liquidity and earn more fees and ANGLE rewards.
 However, it has more chance to become out-of-range and suffer from [impermanent loss](https://www.youtube.com/watch?v=8XJ1MSTEuU0).